aarich/photos-site/README.md

 # Simple Photo Gallery in React + Apache Http Server

-This was built for [photos.mrarich.com](https://photos.mrarich.com) but the source is probably reusable, at least as a starting point.
+This was built for [photos.mrarich.com](https://photos.mrarich.com) but the source is reusable, at least as a starting point.

 ## Features